-- 2.4.10 Dublin City Council, in accordance with the provisions of Section 19 and 20 of the Planning and Development Act, 2000 (as amended), resolved to extend the Ashtown-Pelletstown Local Area Plan, 2014, until December 20231. - 2.4.11 Ashtown-Pelletstown LAP is bounded by the River Tolka to the North and the Maynooth rail line to the South, the plan area is broadly rectilinear, extending from the Ashtown Road on the western side to just east of the Ratoath Road at the eastern end. - 2.4.12 The vision for Ashtown-Pelletstown LAP area is "The creation of a sustainable living and working environment with a strong urban identity, anchored by mixed-use supporting hubs and benefitting from both good permeability and quality public transport options.
-The area shall be characterised by a vibrant social mix, reflected in a variety of housing options and community facilities/amenities, well integrated with the wider city via improved infrastructure and green infrastructure". - 2.4.13 The LAP Transport Objectives related to this study can be summarised as follows: - To facilitate the delivery of a second train station close to Ratoath Road, incorporating a pedestrian and cycle bridge over the canal and rail line.
-A contract for construction of Pelletstown Station is currently being progressed. - To encourage and facilitate, in cooperation with Fingal County Council and larnród Éireann, the replacement of the existing manually operated rail level crossing at Ashtown Road, with suitably designed alternative.
-The eventual design shall have regard to both existing and proposed developments in the immediate vicinity of the plan area and provide for high quality pedestrian and cycle facilities linking with existing and proposed pedestrian cycle networks both within and surrounding the LAP area.
+- 2.4.1 Dublin City Council, in accordance with the provisions of Section 19 and 20 of the Planning and Development Act, 2000 (as amended), resolved to extend the Ashtown-Pelletstown Local Area Plan, 2014, until December 2023. - 2.4.2 Ashtown-Pelletstown LAP is bounded by the River Tolka to the North and the Maynooth rail line to the South, the plan area is broadly rectilinear, extending from the Ashtown Road on the western side to just east of the Ratoath Road at the eastern end. - 2.4.3 The vision for Ashtown-Pelletstown LAP area is "The creation of a sustainable living and working environment with a strong urban identity, anchored by mixed-use supporting hubs and benefitting from both good permeability and quality public transport options.
+The area shall be characterised by a vibrant social mix, reflected in a variety of housing options and community facilities/amenities, well integrated with the wider city via improved infrastructure and green infrastructure". - 2.4.4 The LAP Transport Objectives related to this study can be summarised as follows: - To facilitate the delivery of a second train station close to Ratoath Road, incorporating a pedestrian and cycle bridge over the canal and rail line.
+A contract for construction of Pelletstown Station is currently being progressed.